plausible/website/_posts/2020-04-24-60-best-google-analytics-alternatives-the-complete-list-for-2020.md

 * They want something **more lightweight to optimize their site speed** and performance
 * They want something that's **open source and/or self-hostable**

 Are you looking for a Google Analytics alternative or a tool to use as an addition to Google Analytics?
-Here's the complete list of all the best website analytics tools you can choose from in 2020.
+Here's the complete list of all the best website analytics tools you can choose from.
 Let's get started.

 1. Ordered list
 {:toc}